HarikalarKutusu/cv-tbox-split-maker/README.md

 ### Some Performance Metrics

-Here are some performance metrics I recorded on the following hardware after the release of Common Voice v16.1, where I re-implemented the multipprocessing and ran the whole set of algorithms (except s1, which I've taken from the releases) on all active CV releases (left out intermediate/corrected ones like v2, 5.0, 16.0 etc).
+Here are some performance metrics I recorded on the following hardware after the release of Common Voice v16.1, where I re-implemented the multipprocessing and ran the whole set of algorithms (except s1, which I've taken from the releases) on all active CV releases (we leave out intermediate/corrected ones like v2, 5.0, 6.0, 16.0 etc).

 - Intel i7 8700K 6 core / 12 tread @3.7/4.3 GHz, 48 GB DDR4 RAM @3000 GHz (>32 GB empty)
 - Compressed Data: On an external 8TB Seagate Backup+ HUB w.
 USB3 (100-110 MB/s, ~60-65 MB/s continuous read)